 The benefits package you’ll receive as a Coast Guard CS is one that reflects an appreciation for your passion and service, along with a positive work-life balance.

 Whereas the average starting salary for a civilian sous chef is $35,000, the average starting salary for an CS in the Coast Guard is $46,595 and includes the extensive benefits outlined below.

 - Health Coverage – Receive complete insurance coverage, including medical, dental and eye, at no cost to you.

 - Tuition Assistance – The Coast Guard will help cover up to 100% of the cost of your education, and is capped at $250.00 per semester hour and $4,000 per year.

 - Food Service Specialist School – The USCG CS School is ACE accredited, meaning credits will transfer to most college across the country.

 - Exam Coverage – CLEB, DANTES, and GRE exams are all free for military members.

 - Tax-Free Allowanced for Housing, Meals, and Clothing

-A Coast Guard FS should possess creativity and a passion for food preparation, along with a strong work ethic and good communication skills.
+A Coast Guard CS should possess creativity and a passion for food preparation, along with a strong work ethic and good communication skills.